Exmouth (1818 brig): Aftermath

 The three surviving crewmen, all from South Shields, spent the night in a crevice.
 In the morning they made their way to a nearby farmhouse.
 Attempts by the islanders to effect a rescue were in vain as the ship had been broken into fragments.
 The factor of the island arranged transport for the survivors to Glasgow where they made their report.

-By 4 June, a 108 naked and badly mutilated bodies had been recovered, most of them were women and children.
+By 4 June, 108 naked and badly mutilated bodies had been recovered, most of them were women and children.
 Their remains were buried behind the beach (Traigh Bhan) at Sanaigmore Bay, Islay (at 55.849937°N 6.417622°W); a memorial to the dead was unveiled by the Irish Consul-General in 2000.

 A Government emigration agent, Lieutenant Ramsay made a formal report accounting the lives lost as 220.
 These were described as 74 male emigrants, 62 female emigrants, 29 male children under fourteen years old, 34 female children under 14 years old, 9 infants, 3 cabin passengers and 9 crew members.
 The ship was in a "perfect state of repair... properly fitted out for emigrants...
 She was well provisioned, and was supplied with three suitable boats, with every requisite for their use, and two life buoys."

 The cause of the disaster was agreed to be ultimately the adverse weather conditions.
 However, concerns were raised about the standard of crew on emigrant ships, both their number as well as their quality.
 The captain's failure to identify the lighthouse on Islay was of particular note.
 At the time, ship's Captains were encouraged to submit their qualifications and receive a certificate in competency, but there was no legal obligation to do so.

 Lloyd's Register carried the annotation "wrecked" by Exmouth's name.